VincentChenPK/collabor-action/README.md

 - **Message Form/Inbox**
     - Users will be able to send and receive collaboration request forms to promote clear communication and planning between health care systems and CBOs

-In doing so, we hope to facilitate clear communication and planning between these organizations in pursuit of minimizing the time spent finding relevant partnerships and improving community health outreach.
+In doing so, we hope to facilitate clear communication and planning between these organizations to optimize the speed and outreach of health care services.

 ___